thegworld/gtx-browser/testing/libfuzzer/getting_started.md

 ### Submitting your fuzz target

-ClusterFuzz and the build infrastructure automatically discover, build and execute all `fuzzer_test` targets in the Chromium repository.
+ClusterFuzz and the build infrastructure automatically discover, build and execute all `fuzzer_test` targets in the GTx Browser repository.
 Once you land your fuzz target, ClusterFuzz will run it at scale.
 Check the [ClusterFuzz status] page after a day or two.